-SISSA promotes and carries out its research activities in different areas of physics, mathematics and neurosciences, with regard to both basic and applied research.
-It may be worth citing the latest document by the International Advisory Committee in 2011, where it is written: "Indeed the Committee is happy to report that the achievements of SISSA over the last three years have been found to be very impressive".
+SISSA promotes and carries out its research activities in different areas of physics, mathematics and neuroscience, with regard to both basic and applied research.

 The operational structure of the School is based on a small number of professors/scientists each of which is a Principal Investigator (PI), which carries out her/his independent research in collaboration with young post docs and PhD students.